khmarbaise/Maven-License-Verifier-Plugin/README.md

 ## Status

  * Reports are created.
- * Currently only working with Maven 2.2.1 (may be below but not checked!)
  * Currently no fail of a build indenpendant of the category.
  ** Later the default will be: failOnInvalid and failOnUnknown.